 The Data sharing checklist for data requestors outlines key undertakings that data requestors should agree to when applying to use another agency's data.

-Agencies can assess these tools to assess whether they meet data sharing agreement needs in low risk data sharing scenarios.
+Agencies can use tools and assess whether they meet data sharing agreement needs in low risk data sharing scenarios.

 Human Services Information Sharing MoU Schedule

 The Human Services Information Sharing Memorandum of Understanding (MoU) establishes an efficient mechanism for facilitating the secure and timely flow of human services data and information between agencies responsible for social service policy and provision, and for the collection and use of data on these services and their clients.
 Sharing data under the MoU provides the parties with a better understanding of the characteristics that influence the service usage pathways and successful life outcomes.